 3. Collect Your Miles

 Once you’ve met the minimum requirements of the card promotion, the miles will be posted to your account within a few weeks.
 Congratulations!
-In total the process can take a couple months, which is why I recommend that you get started sooner rather than later.
+In total, the process of getting your card points can take a couple of months in total (3-4 months), which is why I recommend that you get started sooner rather than later.

-For instance, if you have a credit card with a minimum spend of $3,000 in three months, but can only manage to spend $1,000 per month, you will spend a week or two to get the credit card, then three months to meet the minimum spend, then another couple weeks until your bonus miles post to your account.
+For instance, if you have a credit card with a minimum spend of $3,000 in three months, but can only manage to spend $1,000 per month, you will spend a week or two to get the credit card, then three months to meet the minimum spend, then another couple weeks for your statement period to close and your bonus miles to post to your account.

 4. Stay Organized